 Although we all have inherent personalities that shape the way we work, there is no doubt that moving into an executive-level position requires a different skill-set and attitude.
 We’ve all known bosses who manage by fear, but from our experience that is the exception, rather than the rule.
 Being a “nice person” to work with or for is equally important as having the skills to do the job.
 Nice doesn’t mean ‘meek’ either!
 Be willing to show some of your real personality versus your management mask.

 “Yes” is also a very important word.
 Saying “yes” to requests and being part of the solution, rather than creating problems, will always enhance your standing.
 However, there is a fine line here.
 Having the mantra of saying “yes” does not absolve you from making tough and potentially unpopular decisions.
 Your actions need to be visibly directed towards the future success of the business.
 As long as it’s done with respect, professionalism and courtesy, it will go a long way towards your reputation.

 Before considering the next step up, continue to work on your skills and experience by looking for projects outside of your normal scope.
-Get to know more of the business and how it works.
+Get to know more about the business and how it works.
 It will make you more valuable to the organisation and perhaps provide additional opportunities.